PSUmodeling/MM-PIHM/README.md

 Flux-PIHM adds a land surface model (adapted from the Noah land surface model) to PIHM for the simulation of land surface processes.
 Flux-PIHM-BGC couples Flux-PIHM with a terrestrial ecosystem model (adapted from Biome-BGC) that enables the simulation of carbon and nitrogen cycles.
 BioRT-Flux-PIHM couples Flux-PIHM with a multi-component subsurface reactive transport module.
-A deep groundwater module (DGW) can be turned on for PIHM, Flux-PIHM, and RT-Flux-PIHM.
+A deep groundwater module (DGW) can be turned on for PIHM and Flux-PIHM.

 MM-PIHM is open source software licensed under the MIT License.
 All bug reports and feature requests should be submitted using the [Issues](https://github.com/PSUmodeling/MM-PIHM/issues) page.